FBW-E07/mine-ivoserra/README.md

 <br></br>
 # Inventure APP

-### Inventure is an APP that wants to gather and track data of a weekly reports: Evaluates it and makes requests or 'buy' what is missing from other services.
+### Inventure is an APP that wants to gather and track data of a weekly reports: Evaluates it and makes requests to 'buy' what is missing to other services.

 first list topics: